bigchaindb/js-bigchaindb-driver/README.md

     .then(() => conn.getStatus(txSigned.id))
     .then((res) => console.log('Transaction status:', res.status));
 ```

+You'll probably need a babel here and a bundler there.
+Alternatively, use [one of the bundled dist versions](./dist):

+- `dist/bundle/`: Babelified and packaged with dependencies, so you can drop it in anywhere you want.
+- `dist/node/`: Babelified into a CommonJS module, so you can drop it in on any node project.

 You may also be interested in some [long-form tutorials with actual code](https://github.com/bigchaindb/kyber).